Dips-1991/My_Blogs/clmavylir000p0ajwgk0h10jz.md

 Here we will create one Deployment file to deploy a sample `todo-app` on K8s using the `"Auto-healing" and "Auto-Scaling"` features.

-We have learned how to install and configure the minikube in our system in the previous blog.
+We have learned how to install and configure the Minikube in our system in the previous blog.

 **To install and configure Minikube please check out:** [https://deepakcloud22.hashnode.dev/minikube-installation-launching-your-first-kubernetes-cluster-with-nginx-running](https://deepakcloud22.hashnode.dev/minikube-installation-launching-your-first-kubernetes-cluster-with-nginx-running)